 Very Severe – Defect area measuring more than 600 mm in any direction or greater than 100 mm in depth.

-Scaling mainly occurs in poorly finished or overworked concrete were too many fines and not enough entrained air is found near the surface.
-So it is signs of bad concrete if scaling occurs in concrete.
+Scaling mainly occurs in poorly finished or overworked concrete where too many fines and not enough entrained air is found near the surface.
+So it is a sign of bad concrete if scaling occurs in concrete.

-Light – Loss of surface mortar up to 5mm depth without exposure of coarse aggregate;
+Light – Loss of surface mortar up to 5mm depth without exposure to coarse aggregate;

 Medium – Loss of surface mortar up to 6 to 10 mm depth with exposure of some coarse aggregates;